harrisonlab/phytophthora_fragariae/ONT_Assembly.md

 Fast5 files are very large and need to be stored as gzipped tarballs.
 These need to be temporarily unpacked
 They must be deleted after nanpolish has finished running.
+This uses information from raw ONT data to polish assemblies

 Copy raw reads onto the cluster scratch space for this step and unpack